 The chance to be royalty for a meal

 Nobody doesn’t want to eat gold.
-For the impossible gift recipient, with a list of serving suggestions: Sprinkle on breakfast cereal.
+For the impossible gift recipient, wrap a jar of edible gold with a list of serving suggestions: Sprinkle on breakfast cereal.
 Finish avocado toast with a light dusting.
 Throw it on a steak.
 I’ve bought this brand and found it satisfying, but there are others.

 Photo via Getty.